 - Flyers, posters, and ads in subway stations or at bus stops

-Now that we’ve covered some common use cases, let’s go through some tips on how to get the best results for your QR surveys.
+Now that we’ve covered some common use cases, let’s walk through how to create QR code surveys.

 As versatile as QR code surveys are, there are still a few best practices to follow:

-Test the QR survey code to make sure it works.
-With printed materials, it’s worth verifying on a sample if the QR code is rendering correctly and can be easily scanned.
-While the codes do account for a degree of distortion, an overly obscured or damaged QR code will not render correctly and could lead to a poor customer experience (e.g. someone dissatisfied with a product getting frustrated at a receipt QR code that doesn’t work).
+With printed materials, ensure the QR code is rendered correctly and can be easily scanned.
+While the codes do account for a degree of distortion, an overly obscured or damaged QR code will not work correctly and could lead to a poor customer experience (e.g., a customer who is already dissatisfied with a product might be frustrated that a receipt QR code doesn’t work).